Libardo1/telafinance/content/pages/99-change-log.markdown

 ### February

+* February 20, 2018 - Added a section for trackers.
+The first tracker to be added is <a href="/gdptoday.html">GDPToday</a>.

 * February 6, 2018 - Bankcasting has a new front page!
 The site map is now available on the right and recommended articles follow the introduction.

 ### January